devops-ukr/help.md/docker.md

 Options | Description
 ---------------------------- | ------------------------------------------
-`--detach-keys string`       | Override the key sequence for detaching acontainer `--no-stdin`                 | Do not attach STDIN `--sig-proxy`                | Proxy all received signals to the process(default true)
+`--detach-keys string`       | Override the key sequence for detaching a container `--no-stdin`                 | Do not attach STDIN `--sig-proxy`                | Proxy all received signals to the process (default true)